🎧 Real entrepreneurs. Real stories.

-What is cash burn rate?
+What is burn rate?

 When you’re thinking about cash burn rate, you’re asking:

-How do you calculate cash burn rate?
+How to calculate cash burn rate

 Current Burn Rate = Cash Balance in Prior Month – Cash Balance in Current Month